 Configure Active Directory Federation Services as an Identity Provider

-This topic describes how to set up Active Directory Federation Services (AD FS) as your identity provider by configuring SAML integration in both Pivotal Cloud Foundry (PCF) and AD FS.
+This topic describes how to set up Active Directory Federation Services (AD FS) as your identity provider by configuring SAML integration in both Pivotal Web Services (PWS) and AD FS.

 - Log in to the Single Sign-On (SSO) dashboard at